aenon/datasciencecoursera/README.md

-datasciencecoursera
+Data Science Coursera
 ===================

-Repo created for "The Data Scientist’s Toolbox" on Coursera.
+This repo is created for "The Data Scientist’s Toolbox" on Coursera.